PentaHelix/pentahelix.github.io/_posts/2015-07-17-[chrawl]-Devlog-17:-Pedestal.md

 <!--excerpt-->

 ![Pedestal](http://i.imgur.com/gBLQsoK.gif)
-The pedestal was more or less all I got done this week, so you'll have to check back next week for a more interesting devlog.
+The pedestals were more or less all I got done this week, so you'll have to check back next week for a more interesting devlog.
 Also stay tuned for a revised ASCII effect tutorial coming soon.